 Enjoy a 14-day Free Trial on Becker CPA Courses

 Get CPA Evolution Ready Content on All Becker CPA

 Sale – Becker CPA Premium Package Now $3,099

 Becker CPA Advantage Package Now $2,499 – Promo

 This might also sound like a stupid question, but a lot of people make this mistake as well.
 Just because you purchased a review course, doesn’t mean that it will actually help you study and learn the information.

-For example, people who prefer to read will get little out of a video lecture heavy course.
-Likewise, people who learn best by watching others lecture will get little out of a course without videos.
+For example, people who prefer to read will get little out of a video lecture-heavy course.
+Likewise, people who learn best by watching others’ lectures will get little out of a course without videos.